biotite-dev/biotite/doc/tutorial/sequence.rst

    PYTHQN
    PYL-QN

-The alignment functions return an `Alignment` object.
+The alignment functions return a list of `Alignment` objects.
 This object saves the input sequences together with the indices (so called trace) in these sequences that are aligned to each other (*-1* for a gap).
+Additionally the alignment score is stored in this object.
 Furthermore this object can prettyprint the alignment into a human readable form.